semazurek/Power-Switcher-Windows-Batch/README.md

 the heating of the components, depending on the selected scheme-plan.

 If you just watching some movie, browsing web or just don't need it, you can change it via this script.

-The best performance in games is on High performance.
+The best performance in games is on High performance of course.